cvonk/esp8285-mqtt_light/README.md

 Hardware:

 * do not connect to mains while the cover is off!
-* connect a FTDI interface to the RX, TX and GND pins
+* connect TX, RX and GND from the SONOFF S20 to respectively the RX, TX and GND of a FTDI interface
-* connect a 3.3V power supply to the VCC and GND pins
+* connect VCC and GND to a 3.3V power supply (FTDI lacks current)
 * [hardware details](https://www.itead.cc/wiki/S20_Smart_Socket)

 Libraries